 Laboratory Project

-For the Laboratory Project, you will be studying phosphorus in Lake Mendota.
+For your laboratory project, you will be studying aflatoxins, which are naturally occurring mycotoxins produced by Aspergillus flavus and Aspergillus parasiticus species of fungi.
 More information regarding the project will be provided later during the semester.

 Standard Labs